RoboHubEindhoven-User/robomis/README.md

 ```
 Follow these instructions to resolve the error

-Step 1: Navigate to your boost as_binary_operator header file for example.
+Step 1: Open the boost as_binary_operator header file with your favorite editor for example.
 ```
 sudo gedit /usr/include/boost/type_traits/detail/has_binary_operator.hpp
 ```